 Substitutions

 Oats: Use rolled oats (old-fashioned) for the best texture, but quick oats can be used in a pinch.
-They'll be softer and less chewy and don't hold up in the fridge so I'd recommend eating them quicker.
+They'll be softer!

-Ground Flaxseed: Reduce the milk by 2 tablespoons when skipping seeds.
+Ground Flaxseed: Reduce the milk by 2 tablespoons when skipping the flaxseed.
 If the oats are too thick after soaking, simply stir in a little more milk in the morning.

 Substitutions may slightly change texture, so check the oats in the morning and adjust with a splash of plant-based milk if needed.